Drekir Social Behavior, Dens and Social Organization

 Also referred to as furred drekir, arctic drekir occur in subarctic and arctic climates and ecoregions.
 From taigas and tundra to The far northern cordilleras of the DragonScape.

-They are of a large breed with the main trait would be of course the fur that all arctic drekir grow, with a common though not universal secondary trait of growing Antlers.
+They are of a large breed with the main trait would be of course the fur that all arctic drekir grow, with a common though not universal secondary trait of growing horns.
 Their fur tones vary from russet and woody browns to faint, bluish whites and snow white colorations with the occasional blonde or black fur.
 The scales underneath are almost invariably gray, with an exception of the belly scales.

 Another notable trait of arctic drekir is that they are warm blooded, which while requiring them to eat far more food than most other breeds of drekir, made worse with their larger size, allows them to far more easily withstand the intensely cold temperatures of their environment when combined with their fur and the clothing they generally make and wear.
 All of these traits combined allow arctic drekir to withstand some of the harshest climates in the americas that would kill other breeds of drekir within 10 minutes.